 The SCAD Support group aims to give support to those affected and increase awareness of the condition among the medical community.
 It aims to work with Irish and other European experts to ensure that all those diagnosed with SCAD receive prompt and appropriate treatment and an equal standard of care.

-The SCAD Support Group holds information meetings, which support group members will be invited to attend.
+The SCAD Support Group holds national information meetings, which support group members will be invited to attend.
+Please note our support group functions on a national basis; we do not have small local groups that you can physically attend.

 The SCAD Support Group has a Facebook page where members can share experiences and offer each other support.